 Best Fidget Spinner Bearings

 When you have two things that are pressing up against each other, friction exists to keep them from sliding around smoothly.
-This isn’t necessarily the same for rolling friction which is a weaker type of friction that friction that slides across another object.
+This isn’t necessarily the same for rolling friction which is a weaker type of friction that slides across another object.

 With ball bearings, they have a very low friction surface that uses different friction coefficients and grades.
 In the best fidget spinner, there is a ball bearing in the very center of the toy that is the part that you hold while it spins.
 This center actually consists of several small balls that are squeezed into the inner.
 And outer races which are basically two circular channels.